Directory of U.S. Military Rockets and Missiles

 Falcon CAV/HTV

 After a Phase I evaluation of four competing CAV/HTV design proposals, Lockheed Martin received the sole Phase II contract in August 2004 to develop and build the HTVs for the Falcon program.
 The initial HTV design (HTV-1) was planned to be flight tested using an existing booster in September 2007, and was to reach a speed of Mach 19 at 30-45 km (19-28 miles) altitude.
 However, in May 2006 the construction of two HTV-1 vehicles was cancelled because subcontractor C-CAT had severe problems with delamination of the curved leading edges of the vehicle's aeroshell.
-The Falcon program will instead proceed directly to the HTV-2 (q.v. below).
+The Falcon program instead proceeded directly to the HTV-2 (q.v. below).

 Image: USAF/DARPA